womogenes/musicgen-interp/site/src/writeup.md

 We investigated whether text-to-music models encode major/minor mode and whether this encoding supports controllable generation.
 Our experiments provide affirmative answers while revealing important limitations.

-The probing results establish that mode is linearly decodable from intermediate activations of both MusicGen (62.1% at layer 21/48) and DiffRhythm (59.3% at block 12/24), with statistical significance exceeding $p < 10^{-150}$ across 1,024 bootstrap samples.
+The probing results establish that mode is linearly decodable from intermediate activations of both MusicGen (62.1% at layer 21/48) and DiffRhythm (59.3% at block 12/24).
 The characteristic middle-layer peak occurs at remarkably similar relative depths—44% for MusicGen and 50% for DiffRhythm—despite radically different architectures.
 Autoregressive token prediction and parallel latent denoising converge on similar internal organizations of tonal information, suggesting that distinguishing major from minor is functionally useful for musical prediction regardless of the specific generation mechanism.

 The steering experiments confirm causal influence.
 Adding probe-derived directions to layer 22 activations shifts detected mode with 23% flip rate, while random directions produce negligible effects and non-optimal layers produce weak effects.
 This specificity establishes that the identified direction genuinely encodes mode-relevant information used during generation.

 The SAE analysis yields a valuable negative result.
 With 98% dead features and no tonal specificity among survivors, we demonstrate that sparse autoencoder methods cannot be naively transferred from language to audio.
 Language SAEs train on billions of tokens; our 344-clip dataset was insufficient for an 8,192-feature dictionary.
 This motivates future work on interpretability methods adapted to audio data regimes.

 Taken together, these findings demonstrate that standard interpretability tools—probes and steering—provide meaningful traction on music generation systems.
 The cross-architecture consistency suggests analysis techniques may transfer across the diverse landscape of current and future models.
 As music generation becomes increasingly prevalent in creative workflows, understanding internal representations is essential for building systems that are not only capable but controllable, transparent, and aligned with human musical intentions.